wesql/wescale/doc/toturial/08-Branch.md

 ### Create Cluster

-Each branch corresponds to a MySQL instance.
-Therefore, you need two Wescale clusters: one acting as the source and the other as the target.
-You can start the two Wescale clusters with the following commands.
-If you already have a Wescale cluster running locally, you can just start a new one.
+To use the Branch feature, you need two WeScale clusters: a **source** cluster and a **target** cluster.
+The source cluster is where your production schema resides, while the target cluster is where you’ll test and refine your changes.

-Here, we will use the Wescale cluster on port **15306** as the source and another on port **15307** as the target.
+If you already have a WeScale cluster running locally, simply start another one as the target.
+For example, the commands below start a source cluster on port **15306** and a target cluster on port **15307**:

 ```shell
 docker network create wescale-network